Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 Different from other conditions like images, layouts, and sketches, the strength of sound is weaker, hindering the control effectiveness during the inference process.
 Therefore, addressing the conflict between various conditions is another challenge for voice-guided video generation.
-V-Express~\cite{wang2024vexpressconditionaldropoutprogressive} proposes a progressive training strategy and conditional dropout operations, which is benefitial for those weak control conditions.
-MOFA-Video~\cite{niu2024mofavideo} designs a MOFA-Adapter to animate a reference image into a video under various control conditions.
-To balance the control strength between different conditions, MegActor-$\Sigma$ ~\cite{yang2024megactorsigmaunlockingflexiblemixedmodal} proposes a mixed-modal DiT, ACTalker~\cite{hong2025audiovisualcontrolledvideodiffusion} introduced a mask-drop strategy, while MotionCraft~\cite{bian2025motioncraft} and OmniHuman-1~\cite{lin2025omnihuman1rethinkingscalinguponestage} optimize the training strategy of the multimodal generation framework.
+V-Express~\citep{wang2024vexpressconditionaldropoutprogressive} proposes a progressive training strategy and conditional dropout operations, which are beneficial for those weak control conditions.
+MOFA-Video~\citep{niu2024mofavideo} designs a MOFA-Adapter to animate a reference image into a video under various control conditions.
+To balance the control strength between different conditions, MegActor-$\Sigma$ ~\citep{yang2024megactorsigmaunlockingflexiblemixedmodal} proposes a mixed-modal DiT, ACTalker~\citep{hong2025audiovisualcontrolledvideodiffusion} introduced a mask-drop strategy, while MotionCraft~\citep{bian2025motioncraft} and OmniHuman-1~\citep{lin2025omnihuman1rethinkingscalinguponestage} optimize the training strategy of the multimodal generation framework.

-Besides those challenges, there are still some issues such as limitations in style variation generation on efficiency.
-For the former one, SVP~\cite{tan2024svpstyleenhancedvividportrait} models the intrinsic style of the source video to alleviate this problem.
-For the latter one, FLOAT~\cite{ki2024floatgenerativemotionlatent}, VASA-1~\cite{xu2024vasa1lifelikeaudiodriventalking}, ChatAnyone~\cite{qi2025chatanyonestylizedrealtimeportrait} and CyberHost~\cite{lin2025cyberhost} improve the real-time performance for the video-chat application.
-Finally, as for the consistency in long-term video generation, MCDM~\cite{shen2025longtermtalkingfacegenerationmotionprior} designs two clip-motion-prior modules and a memory-efficient attention mechanism.
-In contrast, TexTalker~\cite{li2025highfidelity3dtalkingavatar} focuses on the dynamic texture for the high-fidelity talking heads generation.
+Besides those challenges, there are still some issues, such as limitations in style variation generation on efficiency.
+For the former one, SVP~\citep{tan2024svpstyleenhancedvividportrait} models the intrinsic style of the source video to alleviate this problem.
+For the latter one, ~\citep{ki2024floatgenerativemotionlatent, xu2024vasa1lifelikeaudiodriventalking, lin2025cyberhost} improve the real-time performance for the video-chat application.
+Finally, as for the consistency in long-term video generation, MCDM~\citep{shen2025longtermtalkingfacegenerationmotionprior} designs two clip-motion-prior modules and a memory-efficient attention mechanism.
+In contrast, TexTalker~\citep{li2025highfidelity3dtalkingavatar} focuses on the dynamic texture for the high-fidelity talking heads generation.